We offer a free sample pack where you can try many of our products. We also offer a free pack of LUTs to play with.

 For a more detailed explanation, please take a look at our blog 'What are LUTs?'.

-Yes all of our LUTs are supplied in Rec709 standard color space, which works on all cameras using standard color space.
+Yes all of our LUTs are supplied in Rec709 standard color space, which works on all cameras using standard color space and Log.
 We have also supplied Log to Rec709 conversion LUTs, so if you shoot LOG then you can convert your Log footage to Rec709 which means your footage is compatible with all of our LUTs.

 This will not decrease quality, think of the conversion LUTs as contrast and saturation adjustments while the Rec709 LUTs are strictly creative adjustments, so they work well together.

 Our True Log Conversion LUTs are created for Blackmagic, RED, Sony, Panasonic, DJI, Fujifilm, Canon, Nikon and Arri.

 We have also specialised some natural enhancement LUTs for specific cameras to get a natural beautiful tone, a more finalised look rather than using standard Rec709, linked below:

 Blackmagic BMDFilm Natural LUT